K-12 Blended Teaching Competencies

 - What concerns do you have in any of these areas?

 Many blended teachers use learning management systems (LMS) to organize their classrooms.
 They keep grades, give announcements, and create content pages, quizzes, assignments, and discussion boards in the LMS.

 - Does your school already use an LMS?
 Which one?
 How familiar are you with it?
 How can you learn more?
-Is there another teacher in your school who could help you?
+Is there another teacher or a coach in your school who could help you?

 2.3.4 Educational Software